Skip to main content

 Operating in the validium mode while maintaining seamless interoperability with all other EVM chains, aelf ZK-rollup offers a high-performance Layer 2 scaling solution.
 As transaction data is not stored on the aelf mainnet but executed and stored off-chain, this significantly enhances scalability.
 Validium, under the premise of ensuring security, reduces L1 gas storage costs, thereby lowering transaction costs for users on Layer 2 while significantly improving user privacy and experience.

-Unlike traditional rollups and sidechains, aelf ZK-rollup only shares proofs of validity, which are used to confirm transaction outcomes with Layer 1, rather than the actual executed transaction data.
+Unlike traditional rollups and dAppChains, aelf ZK-rollup only shares proofs of validity, which are used to confirm transaction outcomes with Layer 1, rather than the actual executed transaction data.
 Its operation works as follows: A verifier smart contract is deployed on aelf Layer 1, and validium submits proofs of validity to this contract.
 These proofs, inherently zero-knowledge, contain transaction results without revealing specific transaction data.

 The verifier smart contract assesses the validity of the proofs.
 Should any batch submitted by validium be found invalid, it will be rejected and not stored on the aelf Layer 1.